tinayiluo0322/movie-recommendation-web-app/README.md

       - Upserts the payload into the Qdrant collection.
    3. **Main Function:**
       - Uses `tokio::main` attribute to run the asynchronous main function.
-      - Loads movie records from the jsonl file using `read_movies`.
+      - Loads movie records from the JSONL file using `read_movies`.
       - Sets up the model for sentence embeddings using Rust BERT.
       - Iterates over each movie record:
         - Computes embeddings for the movie description.